philipkuerzel/MovieDB/README.md

 ## How to Use
 * Open index.html in a web browser.
 * Explore the list of movies.
-* Use the search input to find specific movies.
+* Use the search input to find specific movies by year or text.
 * Use the genre filter to filter movies by genre.
 * Sort movies by clicking on the "Year Up", "Year Down", or "Best Rating" buttons.